 - Figure out how far we can push ourselves and where instead we must wisely stop

 - Understand with what spirit the martial clashes take place and were done

 - Understand that the careless use of violence aims gradually to a more and more negative conclusion

 - Understand the distance there is between the prevailing physically on an opponent within a defined context and doing it in a complete way

-In the next articles we will explore schematically and in parallel the various types of clash.
+In the next articles, we will explore schematically and in parallel the various types of clashes.